 To compare the running costs of your petrol or diesel car to an electric car, you can use this calculator at Electric Together (Opens in new window)

 Electric car ownership is gaining momentum

 I’d regarded my policy of buying older petrol cars and running them into the ground as greener than buying a new car every two years.
-However, I’m beginning the search for my next car – one that’s hopefully kinder to the planet when driven regularly.
+However, I’m beginning the search for my next car – one that’s hopefully kinder to the planet.